sibvisions/reactUI.styleexample/src/readme-files/css-variables/color-schemes/README.md

-table-row-even-background | The background-color of even rows table-row-hover-background | The hover background-color of rows table-selected-row-background | The background-color of a selected row table-row-border-color | The border color of table rows table-row-border-width | The border width of table rows table-cell-hover-color | The text-color of the cell-content when hovering the cell table-required-odd-background | The background-color for required columns in odd rows table-required-even-background | The background-color for required columns in even rows
+table-row-even-background | The background-color of even rows table-row-hover-background | The hover background-color of rows table-selected-row-background | The background-color of a selected row table-row-border | The border of table rows table-cell-hover-color | The text-color of the cell-content when hovering the cell table-required-odd-background | The background-color for required columns in odd rows table-required-even-background | The background-color for required columns in even rows